 Our Hinchley Wood clinic has a ground floor treatment room, easily accessible for wheelchair users.

 If you are a wheelchair user, please do mention it to our reception team to ensure a smooth onsite visit.

 Physiocentric is registered with all major insurance companies and is happy to invoice your insurer directly, providing you have confirmed your policy terms with them prior to your appointment.

 Patients are required to bring their insurance policy details and authorisation number with them when visiting the clinic for the first time.
 Further details can be found here.

 Yes-please read our Cancellation Policy prior to booking your appointment so that you are familiar with it.

-Hinchley Wood – Extensive free parking is available onsite as well as dedicated disabled parking.
+Both our clinics situated at The Wimbledon Club & Hinchley Wood Practice have extensive free parking is available onsite as well as dedicated disabled parking.

 You will almost certainly need to undress for the therapist to examine you, so you may prefer to bring a pair of shorts if, for example, you have a knee problem, or perhaps a vest top for shoulder and neck examination.

 Yes, if possible.
 Any relevant information about your condition will help the physiotherapist during your assessment, but we can usually request them from any consultant or doctor you may have seen if you don’t have them.

 Yes, we frequently treat children, but do request that a parent or guardian is available to attend the initial assessment.
 The need for the attendance of a parent/guardian at any subsequent appointments will be at the discretion of the attending physio.